vlonje20/dev-init-app/CICD-Integration.md

         - Protocol: HTTP
         - Nexus UR: your nexus URL without the http/https: (eg: localhost:8081)
         - Credentials: use the user credentials you earlier configured in Nexus
-        - GroupId: your project name (eg: jenkins-app-v2)
+        - GroupId: your project name - what will appear in nexus (eg: jenkins-app):
         - Version: your version number (eg: 1.0-SNAPSHOT)
         - Repository: The repository you created in Nexus

     - Artifacts ==> Add
-      - ArtifactId: your ID (It can be your project name eg: jenkins-app-v2)
+      - ArtifactId: your ID.
+Subfolder inside your 'GroupId' (Your project name version. eg: jenkins-app-v1.0.0)
       - Type: war
       - Classifier: leave blank
       - File: Get the complete link of your .war file on your backend.
-Default link could be found in: /var/lib/jenkins/ (eg: /var/lib/jenkins/workspace/nexusTest/target/jenkins-app-v2.war)
+Default link could be found in: /var/lib/jenkins/ (eg: /var/lib/jenkins/workspace/your-project-name/target/jenkins-app-v1.0.0.war)

 # 5. Jenkins Tomcat Integrations:
  - We do this intergration using a plugin call 'Deploy to Container'
  - In Jenkins go to Dashboard ==> Manage Jenkins ==> Plugins ==>
    Available ==> Search "Deploy to container"
- - Select and install
+ - Select and install without restart

  - Dashboard ==> Project ==> Configure ==> Post-Build-Actions ==> Add Post-Build-Action ==>
    Deploy war/ear to container ==>

- - Under 'Deploy war/ear to a container' target/*.war              /*OR
+ - Under 'Deploy war/ear to a container'
-   target/yourBuildscript
+   - WAR/EAR files:
+     target/*.war              /*OR
+     target/your-built-artifact.war
+   - Context path: leave blank

  - Add Container ==> Chose Tomcat Version (It should be the latest stable version)

  - Under Containers/Tomcat 9.x Remote